Download This Sample

 - In 1524, Quiche Maya were defeated at the Battle of Utatlan which ended the great civilization.

 - The Maya had no central king ruling their huge empire.
-Instead, there were as many as 20 separate areas, similar to ancient Greece city-states.
+Instead, there were as many as 20 separate areas, similar to ancient Greek city-states.
 Each major city had its own ruler and noble class supported by smaller cities and the surrounding farms and villages.

 - The Maya were skilled weavers and potters.
 They also cleared routes through jungles and swamps to create trade routes.
 This allowed them to sell and trade the goods they had made for goods they needed.